-The Group has continuously achieved an effective and efficient operation with lower costs through enhancement on implementing the sophisticated management for individual solar farms and nationwide centralised surveillance systems for the year ended 31 December 2020.
+For the year ended 31 December 2021, the Group has continuously achieved an effective and efficient operation with lower costs through enhancement on implementing the sophisticated management for individual solar farms and nationwide centralised surveillance system.

-In 2020, the Group's cost of sales increased by 25.9% to HK\$475.3 million from HK\$377.6 million in 2019.
-The increase was mainly due to the increased depreciation charge of property, plant and equipment and right-of-use assets, electricity expenses and repair and maintenance expenses following the completion of acquisitions of 2019 Portfolio and 2020 Portfolio during both years.
+In 2021, the Group's cost of sales increased by 29.9% to HK\$617.3 million from HK\$475.3 million in 2020.
+The increase was mainly due to the increase in (i) staff cost and (ii) depreciation charge of property, plant and equipment and right-of-use assets following the completion of acquisitions of the 2020 Portfolio and the 2021 Portfolio.